USAID

 Ensuring ecological stability and biological productivity over large areas is critical for landscape management and conservation policy.
 USAID/Cambodia, along with other stakeholders, require insight and reports on the effectiveness of biodiversity and conservation-related project interventions.
 SERVIR-SEA Biophysical M&E Dashboard tool was developed in response to a need expressed by stakeholders, who require insight and reports on the effectiveness of biodiversity and conservation-related project interventions.

-LAUNCH TOOLWATCH A DEMO VIDEO
+LAUNCH TOOLWATCH A DEMO VIDEOUSER GUIDELINE

 Dashboard